-

 This is a fantastic product I bought this to use with half barrel kegs that have been converted to fermenters.
 And with the use of a diy glycol chiller I have no issues holding fermentation temps, or cold crashing in a 90 degree garage.

-2. It works!
-5 Star Review
+It works!

-Posted by on 16th Jul 2020
+Posted by Brent Koerner on 16th Jul 2020

 This thing works great.
 And it's surprisingly fast in it's operation.
 I have it hooked up to a mini-fridge I modified to cool a 33% glycol solution.
 It maintains temperature like a champion set up on an InkBird thermostat controller.
 I wrap everything with a towel, which - while it doesn't provide optimum insulation, does prevent/absorb sweat which is nice.
 Might eventually pair this with the insulated jacket also sold by Gotta-Brew.
 They're local to me, so I'll just shoot over there some day!

-3. I now have four of these.
-5 Star Review
+I now have four of these.

-Posted by on 14th Jul 2020
+Posted by Dave Somers on 14th Jul 2020

 I have four of the cooling jackets which I love.
 Running off of a Icemaster Max4 glycol chiller.
 I can lager in keg or carboy, can chill to serving temperature in keg, and can control fermentation in fermenter.
 I am using primarily with corny kegs.
 Using jacket around keg and using CoolBrewing insulated keg cooler bag.